neondatabase/website/content/release-notes/2023-07-13-storage-and-compute.md

     With this change, you can grant and revoke privileges for PostgreSQL roles as you would in a stand-alone PostgreSQL installation.

-    Additionally, roles created in the Neon Console, CLI, and API are now automatically granted membership in a `neon_superuser` role, which defines the privileges required to perform tasks in Neon such as creating databases, roles, and extensions.
+    Additionally, roles created in the Neon Console, CLI, and API are now automatically granted membership in a `neon_superuser` role.
+This role defines the privileges required to perform tasks in Neon such as creating databases, roles, and extensions.
 To learn more, see [The neon_superuser role](/docs/manage/roles#the-neonsuperuser-role).

 - **Improved experience for Prisma Migrate users**